dji-sdk/Mobile-SDK-Doc/source/cn/faq/index.md

  After restarting the application, it should now.
 This process only needs to be completed once.

 ## iOS

+### When I build the iOS Sample Code from Github, it fails with linker errors, How can I fix it?

+Since the **DJISDK.framework** supports Bitcode now, the size of it becomes much bigger(146.1MB), which exceeds Github's file size limit of 100 MB for pushing.
+So we use [Git LFS](https://git-lfs.github.com) to upload the framework.

+If you haven't installed [Git LFS](https://git-lfs.github.com) on your Mac and then pull or download the iOS SDK Sample Code from Github directly, you may not be able to get the entire **DJISDK.framework** file, which will cause the linker errors when you build the project.

+Therefore, please run the following commands on the Terminal to install Git LFS firstly:

+Homebrew: `brew install git-lfs` or  MacPorts: `port install git-lfs`

+> Note: You can check Git LFS website for details: <https://git-lfs.github.com>.

+Then run `git clone https://github.com/dji-sdk/Mobile-SDK-iOS.git` to clone the entire Sample Code from Github.

+If you have already cloned the Sample Code project, you can run `git reset HEAD --hard` command in the project directory to redownload the SDK framework file after installing the Git LFS.

 ### Does DJI iOS SDK Support CocoaPods?